 If you have a Pomeranian that weighs 14 lbs.+, it could be:

-- A throwback to an earlier time when the ancestors of the Poms were much bigger and, once in a long while, a specific gene creates a Pom that’s double or triple the size of most of the Pomeranians in existence today.
+• A throwback to an earlier time when the ancestors of the Poms were much bigger and, once in a long while, a specific gene creates a Pom double or triple the size of most of the Pomeranians in existence today.
 This is typical in some color breeding programs and Pomeranians sourced from puppy mills and backyard breeders.

-- His Pomeranian breed has been mixed with a different breed of Spitz.
+• His Pomeranian breed has been mixed with a different breed of Spitz.

 Concerns about Pom Dog Size

 If you are considering buying a Pomeranian puppy, always buy from a breeder with a good reputation.
 That will help ensure that the puppy you take home will weigh between 3 and 7 pounds.
-Ask to see his parents as that will help you see what he’ll look like as an adult.
+Ask to see his parents, as that will help you see what he’ll look like as an adult.

-Pom Puppy Growth Spurts
+Pom Puppy Growth Rate

-After that, he may gain a small amount of weight (perhaps a pound) and his height will increase for another three months when he’ll be a full-grown Pomeranian.
+After that, he may gain a small amount of weight (perhaps a pound), and his height will increase for another three months when he’ll be a full-grown Pomeranian.

-Bear in mind that Pomeranian puppies normally have fast growth spurts from when they’re first born through to six months and the late bloomers may keep going until well after nine months of age.
+Bear in mind that Pomeranian puppies normally have fast growth spurts from when they’re first born through to six months, and the late bloomers may keep going until well after nine months of age.

-A Pomeranian’s growth becomes much slower around the 10-month mark and once he is one year old, he’s close to, or at, his full size.
+A Pomeranian’s growth becomes much slower around the 10-month mark, and once he is one year old, he’s close to, or at, his full size.

-If his genes make him destined to be a bigger Pom than the average size (e.g. 12 – 15 lbs.) range, he may keep gaining weight until he’s 15, or possibly even 18, months old.
+If his genes make him destined to be a bigger Pom than the average size (e.g., 12 – 15 lbs.) range, he may keep gaining weight until he’s 15 or possibly even 18 months old.

 Breeding Pomeranian Size